NoromTin/Blender3D_particle_system_perfomance_test/README.md

 7. Blender version

 WHATS NEW
+1. 1.0.2   - ability to turn ON core affinity (could be factor for a large core systems)
-1.0.2.1 - timeout improvement
+2. 1.0.2.1 - timeout improvement
-1.0.2 - IPC sync signal replaced by scheduling, warm up improve 1.0.1 - IPC, sync, worm up impruvment and refactoring.
+3. 1.0.2 - IPC sync signal replaced by scheduling, warm up improve
+4. 1.0.1 - IPC, sync, worm up impruvment and refactoring.
 Tests time was decreased for ~two times (because better sync)

 HISTORY(WHY):